 Status: Conditionally Mandatory (Precondition 3)

 Preconditions: 1) The system under test has passed tests 6.2.4.2, 6.2.4.4, and 6.2.6.1.
-2) The system under test is pre-configured to receive RTP packets during the test session, e.g. set as send-receive or receive-only.
+2) The system under test is set to receive RTP packets during the test session, e.g. pre-configured or set as send-receive or receive-only through test instrument signalling.
 3) Data injection is set to send a single RTP stream (one SSRC) that is subjected to delay variations according to delay and loss profiles from TS 26.132 [11] Annex E.3.